Baby Lovey Lamb How-to: Free Lovey Crochet Pattern

-This is my little Mary lamb lovey crochet pattern.
+This is my little Mary lovey lamb crochet pattern.
 One of my most popular patterns of all time.
 It’s so adorable and easy for a child to hold and carry.
-This baby crocheted comforter will help the child feel secure and beloved.
+This baby lovey lamb crocheted comforter will help the child feel secure and beloved.
 And makes for some super cute baby photos!
+If you’re looking for a comforting and cuddly friend, this lovey lamb is perfect!

 As will any adorable baby who is lucky to have you crochet this for them!